An ad-free Educational Platform Offering Access to Restored Vintage Photographs and Prints Documenting New York's Rich History.

 Photograph shows an elevated perspective of Cooper Union facing north and flanked along its east wall by the Third Avenue elevated railroad.

-1957: 8th Avenue Subway Station Entrance
+1957: Street Scene: People at 8th Avenue Subway Entrance in Midtown Manhattan

 Discover a 1974 snapshot capturing New York City's subway token booth, reflecting the daily rhythm of 1970s urban life and the spirit of New Yorkers